shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 offline: Enter "rp" to replay the last request
 ```

-I use [Graphql Playground](https://github.com/graphql/graphql-playground) for my local query testing.
+I use [GraphQL Playground](https://github.com/graphql/graphql-playground) for my local query testing.
 After starting that and entering the URL given to me by `serverless-offline`, I'm able to add my simple "hello" query and get a response.

 ![Graphql playground](/img/blog/getting-started-with-serverless/graphql-playground.png)